 In G.G. v.
-FDLE,12 a juvenile with no prior criminal history record was arrested for petit theft - a first degree misdemeanor.
-Several weeks after the arrest, G.G.'s attorney received G.G.'s criminal history information from FDLE, and discovered that it included information relating to the petit theft arrest.13 G.G. filed suit, claiming that the petit theft information should be confidential and exempt pursuant to s.
-985.04(1), F.S.14 The trial court disagreed, holding that s.
-943.053(3), F.S., creates an exception to confidentiality established for juvenile criminal history records in s.
-985.04(1), F.S.15 record information, correctional and release information, criminal history record information, conviction record information, offender registration information, identification record information, and wanted persons record information.
-The term does not include statistical or analytical records or reports in which individuals are not identified and from which their identities are not ascertainable.
-The term does not include criminal intelligence information or criminal investigative information.
+FDLE, 15 a juvenile with no prior criminal history record was arrested for petit theft - a first degree misdemeanor.
+Several weeks after the arrest, G.G.'s attorney received G.G.'s criminal history information from FDLE, and discovered that it included information relating to the petit theft arrest.
+16 G.G. filed suit, claiming that the petit theft information should be confidential and exempt pursuant to s.
+985.04(1), F.S.17 The trial court disagreed, holding that s.
+943.053(3), F.S., creates an exception to the confidentiality established for juvenile criminal history records in s.
+985.04(1), F.S.
+18

 On appeal, the First District Court of Appeal reversed the trial court's decision and held that FDLE's authority to disseminate criminal justice information under s.
 943.053(3), F.S., is expressly limited by s.
-985.04, F.S., which, with very few exceptions, makes juvenile records confidential.16
+985.04, F.S., which, with very few exceptions, makes juvenile records confidential.
+19